klahnakoski/MySQL-to-S3/README.md

 			"user.email",
 			"repository.name",
 			"machine_platform.platform",
-			"failure_classification.name"
+			"failure_classification.name",
+			"option.name"
 		],
 		"database": {
 			"schema": "treeherder",
 			"username": "activedata",
-			"$ref":"~/private.json#treeherder"
-		},
-		"debug":{
-			"trace":true
+			"$ref": "~/private.json#treeherder"
 		}

-	}
+* **`fact_table`** - *required* - name of the table that represents the facts being pulled. **MySQL-to-S3** can generate nested documents, so you need not choose the finest grain if you are fine with large documents.
+For Treeherder, we are interested in the `job` facts.
+* **`show_foreign_keys`** - *default true* - Include the foreign key ids.
+This is useful if you require those ids for later synchronization.
+If you are only interested in the relationships, then they can be left out, and the JSON will be simpler.
+* **`null_values`** - Some databases use a variety of values that indicate *no value*.
+The database `NULL` is always considered missing, and these values are mapped to `NULL` too.
+* **`add_relations`** -  Relations are important for the denormalization.
+If your database is missing relations, you can add them here.
+They must be in `<schema>.<table>.<column> form; most missing relations cross schema boundaries.  **MySQL-to-S3** can reach across those boundaries for complete denormalization.
+* **`exclude`** - Some tables are not needed: They may be irrelevant for the extraction process, or they may contain sensitive information, or you may not have permissions to access the contents.
+In all these cases, the tables can be added to this list.
+For the Treeherder example, there are many `exclude` entries; this is to avoid pulling the Perfherder facts, which we pull using separate configuration.
+* **`reference_only`** - Tables can be used to lookup primitive values, or you are not interested in the full expressions of row in a table.
+In these cases you probably want the uid replaced with the canonical value that uid represents.
+For example `user_id` refers to the `users` table, which has a `email` column.
+Every `user_id` column, can be represented with a `users` property having the `email` value.
+This effectively removes the relational ids and simplifies the JSON.
+If just the table is named, then it is included, but no nested documents will be attached.
+* **`database`** - required properties to connect to the database.
+Must include `schema` so that the `fact_table` name has context.

 ### Using Trace

 During a run, the "trace" will show all paths being traversed.
-In this run I did not include all the `exclude`, and you can see the resulting pathology: The `push` table is used by both the `job` fact table, and the `performance_alert_summary` table; the foreign keys provide a path `job.push.performance_alert_summary`.
+In this run I did not include all the `exclude`, and you can see the resulting pathology: The `push` table is used by both the `job` fact table, and the `performance_alert_summary` table; the foreign keys provide a path from `job` to `push.performance_alert_summary`.
 If you want every push to include all the alert summaries that are related, you can certainly keep them, but for this scenario, it is too deep; much better to extract the `performance_alert_summary` separately.
 For this reason we exclude the `performance*` tables.

 	Trace .
 	Trace job